techsoft3d/ts3d-hc-smartfilter/README.md

  The functionality of this class should be largely self-explanatory.
 You can combine multiple search filters with either an “and” or “or” (but not mixed).
 However you can also add a single level of subfilters for more flexibility.
 In addition the user can first perform a search and then click on the “Sel:” checkbox which will limit all future searches to the selected entities.

-**Searching with "HAS"**
+**Searching with "equals"**

-When searching for text with “has” the default is a substring search so a search for “screw” will find “front screw” as well as “back screw”.
+When searching for text with “equals” the default is a substring search so a search for “screw” will find “front screw” as well as “back screw”.
 If you need a precise search, surround the search string in double quotes.
 To find all nodes that do not have the search string put a “-“ in front of the search term.
 It is also possible to combine multiple text searches by putting a “,” between them.

-**Example "HAS" Searches:**
+**Example "equals" Searches:**

-*Type has wall,-curtainwall*
+*Type equals wall,-curtainwall*
 This will find all walls except for curtain walls.

-*Type has wall,door*
+*Type equals wall,door*
 This will find all elements where the type name has either wall or door in it

-*Type has "IFCWALL"
+*Type equals "IFCWALL"
 This will find all elements where the type name is exactly “IFCWALL”

 **Nodeid Property**